SIBO Breath Test UK-Private Breath Testing at Home

 Who should test for SIBO?

-You may benefit from a SIBO breath test if you experience any of the following on a persistent basis (8–12 weeks or more):
+You may benefit from a SIBO breath test if you experience persistent digestive symptoms (typically lasting 8–12 weeks or more), particularly if they have not improved with basic dietary changes.

-- Bloating or visible distension that worsens after meals or by evening
+- Bloating or visible abdominal distension, especially after meals or worsening throughout the day

-- Excess gas, abdominal discomfort, cramps, or a sense of tightness
+- Excess gas, abdominal discomfort, cramping, or a feeling of tightness

 - Diarrhoea, constipation, or alternating bowel habits

-- Nausea, reflux/heartburn, early fullness (“food sits there” feeling)
+- Nausea, reflux or heartburn, and early fullness (“food sits there” feeling)

-- Sensitivity to high‑FODMAP foods (onions, garlic, beans, wheat), milk, certain fruits, or sugar alcohols (sorbitol/xylitol)
+- Sensitivity to high-FODMAP foods, such as onions, garlic, beans, wheat, certain fruits, or sugar alcohols (e.g. sorbitol, xylitol)

-- History clues that raise suspicion:New GI symptoms after food poisoning or traveller’s diarrhoea
+- Developed symptoms after food poisoning or traveller’s diarrhoea

 - Irritable Bowel Syndrome (IBS)